-I’m old at heart.
 I can’t wait for the day I’m in some retirement community, eating pudding and playing bingo.
-I like to say things like “Land’s sakes!” and complain about how potato chip bags are shrinking and how when I was a kid, you could get a gallon of gas for under a dollar.
-I wish I could eat dinner at 4:30 and go to bed at 8:00 so I can get up at 4:00.
-I brag to Ry quite often that I’m going to make a great old person.
+I’d be much more free to say things like “Land’s sakes!” and complain about how potato chip bags are shrinking and how when I was a kid, you could get a gallon of gas for under a dollar.
+I’d proudly eat dinner at 4:30 and go to bed at 8:00 so I could get up at 4:00 to start my day with a handful of pills and a swig of English Tea.

 “Well, good for you.
 That’s just great.
 I tell you what, kids today, they just don’t get it.
 This is what we should be doing, raising kids this way,” etc., etc. I was surprised into accepting his compliment, basking in the glow of life as a SAHM.
 But the next time I wished I was watching Wheel of Fortune and The Weather Channel at the same time, I had to pause just a little bit because of what was behind this man’s comments.